Silk pillowcases may provide some hair and skin benefits, but they’re not miracle workers

 Silk pillowcases’ benefits for skin are murky, experts say.
 Advertisements say silk’s smooth surface won’t wrinkle or crease the skin, which causes fine lines to form.
 They say that’s especially beneficial for side and stomach sleepers, whose faces make constant contact with the pillow throughout the night.

-But although a smooth sleeping surface could be helpful to prevent sleep creases from becoming deeper, experts say, it probably isn’t a major factor in age-related wrinkles.
+But while a smooth sleeping surface could be helpful to prevent sleep creases from becoming deeper, experts say, it probably isn’t a major factor in age-related wrinkles.

 Some products claim that because silk contains amino acids, sleeping on a silk pillowcase will transfer them into the skin and hair; doctors say this isn’t true.
 Some products created to reduce fine lines, heal wounds or coat split ends to protect from further damage contain silk derivatives, but they’re topically applied or injected.